cloudentity/aws-authorizer-cdk/README.md

 If there's no need to synchronize the state of configuration more often than every 1 minute, we've added a simplified synchronization trigger option.
+If you configure `ReloadInterval` prop to a value equal or greater to 1 minute, this mechanism is going to be used.
+Note: Sync will happen every minute.

 4.1.
 EventBridge event